How can Individuals Contribute to Reducing Food Waste in Households and Restaurants?

 Efficiently Organize Your Kitchen with FIFO

-By managing your kitchen using the “first in, first out” principle, you ensure that older food items get used before newer ones.
+By adhering to the “first in, first out” principle in your kitchen, you ensure that older items are used before newer ones.

 FIFO